microsoft/fhir-loader/scripts/Readme.md

 These scripts will gather (and export) information necessary for the proper deployment and configuration of FHIR Bulk Loader.
 Credentials and other secure information will be stored in the existing Key Vault attached to your FHIR Service/FHIR Proxy deployment.

- - User must have FHIR Server (OSS)/Azure API for FHIR/Azure Healthcare APIs FHIR Service already deployed and set up with FHIR-Proxy.
+ - User must have FHIR Server (OSS)/Azure API for FHIR/Azure Healthcare APIs FHIR Service already deployed.
+Enable FHIR-Proxy if required.
  - User must have rights to deploy resources at the Azure Subscription scope (i.e., Contributor role or above).

 __Note:__